 The Uyghur movement, therefore, rejects current Chinese domination, which it deems illegitimate —not only from the institutional point of view but also because of market, political, linguistic and religious discrimination against Uyghurs— and demands the right to self-determination, whether it is to establish a new Chinese republic in which constituent units enjoy a high degree of self-government or to establish an independent state.

-The WUC rejects the resort to violence advocated by certain Uyghur armed organizations, such as the Islamic Party of Turkestan (formerly known as the East Turkestan Islamic Movement).
+The WUC rejects the resort to violence advocated by certain Uyghur armed organizations, such as the Turkistan Islamic Party (formerly known as the East Turkestan Islamic Movement), which advocates the establishment of an Islamic state in East Turkestan and, eventually, in the whole of Central Asia.